lpowell/SimplePowerShellHTTPServer/README.md

 # Simple PowerShell HTTP Server
 A module for creating an HTTP server.
 SPHS is written entirely in PowerShell and uses the System.Net.HttpListener .Net class to operate.
 SPHS can be served on any port.
 It functions as a file upload/download option and a basic HTTP server for serving web content.
 Future work will see these options expand and improve.
 SPHS started as a PowerShell native solution for another [project](https://github.com/lpowell/PowerShellMalwareExamples/tree/main/ExampleSamples) but has evolved into its own work.
+SPHS requires PowerShell 6+, preferably PowerShell 7+.

 ## File Upload